- About BCMB

 - Retailers & Manufacturers

 The Beverage Container Management Board (BCMB) is responsible for the collection and recycling of beverage containers throughout Alberta.
 It is a not-for-profit association consisting of representatives of Alberta beverage manufacturers, container depots and the public (environmental organizations, municipalities and interested citizens).
 The BCMB works to ensure that Albertans have access to a convenient and cost-effective system for recycling used beverage containers.

 The BCMB is a management board with stakeholder interests.
-The governance structure of the BCMB consists of a 16-member Board of Directors composed of an equal number (five each) of members from beverage manufacturers, the depot industry, and the public, as well as one non-voting representative from Alberta Environment and Water.
+The governance structure of the BCMB consists of a 16-member Board of Directors composed of an equal number (five each) of members from beverage manufacturers, the depot industry, and the public, as well as one non-voting representative from Alberta Environment and Parks.

 No. The Government of Alberta does not supply or receive any funding for or from the operation of the beverage container recycling system.
 Depot operators and beverage manufacturers fund the administrative costs of the BCMB through a levy based on beverage container returns.
 Manufacturers pay a handling commission to the depots for each of their containers received.
 In return, the depot operators sort the containers into different groups.
 The process of setting the handling commission rate is led by the BCMB.
 It is the only source of income for bottle depots.

 The BCMB oversees the beverage container recycling system and is the system regulator.
 The ABCRC is the collection system agent and is approved by the BCMB while the ABCC is a collection system provider.
 The ABDA represents bottle depot owners in Alberta.
 All four organizations work in partnership to ensure the collection and processing of used beverage containers in the province.